tuxuser/XboxUpdateTool/README.md

 # XboxUpdateTool

 XboxUpdateTool is a C# console application that allows for the downloading of encrypted XBox One updates.
-When provided with an auth token (Device Token, in the XBL3.0 format) and the content id for an update, XboxUpdateTool will download and label the requested update.
+When provided with an auth token (DeviceToken-entitled XSTSToken) and the content id for an update, XboxUpdateTool will download and label the requested update.

 ### Usage